 - Remove the tool retaining pin and the tool and check their condition.
 Grind the burrs away if necessary.
-See "Changing the tool" on page 42. - Check that the tool has received sufficient greasing.
-Grease more frequently, if necessary. - Check that the mounting screws on the side plates are tightened.
-Replace the screw if it is lost or damaged.
+See "Changing the tool" on page 55. - Check that the tool has received sufficient greasing.
+Grease more frequently, if necessary.

 Every 50 hours or at least once a month